Paul Hankar

-Paul Hankar (/fr/; 11 December 1859 – 17 January 1901) was a Belgian architect and furniture designer, and an innovator in the Art Nouveau style.
+Paul Hankar (/fr/; 11 December 1859 – 17 January 1901) was a Belgian architect and furniture designer.
+Together with Victor Horta and Henry van de Velde, he is considered one of the founders of Art Nouveau in Belgium.'

 Career

 Hankar was born at Frameries, in Hainaut, Belgium, the son of a stonemason.
 He studied at the Royal Academy of Fine Arts in Brussels, where he met fellow student (and future architect) Victor Horta.
 Like Horta, he closely studied the techniques of forged iron, which he would later use in many of his buildings.
 He began his career as a designer and sculptor of funeral monuments.
-From 1879 to 1894, he worked in the studio of the prominent architect Henri Beyaert, a master of eclectic and neoclassical architecture.
+From 1879 to 1894, he worked in the studio of the architect Henri Beyaert, a master of eclectic and neoclassical architecture.
 Through Beyaert, Hankar became an admirer of Eugène Viollet-le-Duc, the French architect who advocated the use of innovative new materials such as iron and glass, while drawing from historical architecture for inspiration.
 Under Beyaert, he was chief designer for the Palacio de Chávarri (1889) in Bilbao, Spain, constructed for the businessman Víctor Chávarri.